Maya-Claveau/pp5-kosmo-creations/README.md

 ### **Difficulties I manage to overcome**

-Below are example of list of things I struggled with
+## Below are example of list of things I struggled with:

+-
+-
+-
+-
+-
+-

 ## **Credits**